 Human and non-human animals

 Does the suffering of non-human animals matter as much as human suffering, or are "some animals more equal than others”?
 OPIS takes the rational ethical stance that suffering matters for its own sake, regardless of who experiences it, and that equal degrees of suffering matter equally.
 Although we naturally have the strongest feelings for those closest to us and value their lives most, as an organisation OPIS cares as much about any sentient being, human or non-human, that is suffering intensely.
 The sheer number of animals suffering on this planet, including the huge numbers kept in horrific conditions on factory farms or otherwise treated with cruelty, means that animal suffering is the area with by far the greatest potential for harm reduction, and it is also the area where the most impact can be achieved for a given amount of resources.
 But OPIS is not only an animal rights organisation.
 We think that a holistic approach to preventing suffering on our planet requires that we also aim to relieve our own suffering.
-We believe that this approach provides a strong basis for new social, political and economic frameworks for society.
+We believe that this approach provides a strong basis for new frameworks for society.
 By drawing a parallel between human and non-human suffering without ignoring the former, we hope to build greater awareness of the latter as well.

 Lucius is a co-founder and current advisor to the Effective Altruism Foundation.
 He studied psychology at the Universities of Basel and Oxford and is carrying out research in cognitive and moral psychology at the Department for Experimental Psychology and at the Uehiro Centre for Practical Ethics at the University of Oxford.
 He previously worked as an IT entrepreneur. @LuciusCaviola